dan-madsen/AzNetworkDiagram/README.md

 - Bug fixes
   - Azure Firewall: Fixed crash when no Azure Firewall policy is attached
   - Azure Firewall Policy: Fixed crash when IP Groups are not in use at all
-  - MySQL: admin retrievel changed (but will give less output)
+  - MySQL: admin retrievel changed (but will potentially give less output)
   - vWAN: Removed from output, if no hubs are present (to avoid id with to icon or proper label)
-  - Optionally, add Management Groupp and Subscription overview to the diagram
 ## v1.1
 - Diagrams are now colorized
 - Linux support